robriard/robriard/README.md

 ### Who I am?
 I'm 42Paris School student currently working on low-level programation and DevOps.
-I'm passionate about making making a mroe ethic world with the embed computing and help of other passionate people 🌱.
+I'm passionate about making a more ethic world with the embed computing and help of other passionate people 🌱.

 ### Technologies